hatimalhomid/Arabic-Text-Diacritization/README.md

 ## Models Used
 BiLSTM – Performs well even with limited data.
+(30% of training data only)

 Custom Transformer – Best performance with 97.33% validation accuracy.